 According to Speigel Online:

 Fear is running rampant in the Curia where the mood has rarely been this miserable.
 It's as if someone had poked a stick into a beehive.
 Men wearing purple robes are rushing around, hectically monitoring correspondence.
-No one trusts anyone anymore, and some even hesitate to communicate by phone.“The sensitive documents paint a startling picture of the Vatican in disarray, with the 85-year-old Pope apparently too wrapped up in his theological musings to prevent toxic feuds and vendettas between rival factions in the curia.”
+No one trusts anyone anymore, and some even hesitate to communicate by phone.

 The day after the audience with the gendarmerie, the opening ceremony for the Vatican judicial year was celebrated.
 “The adjunct promoter of justice, the lawyer Pierfrancesco Grossi, cited Vatileaks only implicitly in his presentation.”